 Great Divide, Canada to Mexico

-One of the greatest American cycling routes you can take is the Great Divide, which runs south from Banff in Alberta, Canada, to the Mexican border near Antelope Wells, New Mexico.
+One of the most significant American cycling routes is the Great Divide, which runs south from Banff in Alberta, Canada, to the Mexican border near Antelope Wells, New Mexico.
 The route follows the Continental Divide and passes through Montana, Idaho, Wyoming, Colorado, and New Mexico.
-Keep in mind that this route requires mountain bike tires and suspension forks since much of the route is void of pavement and has rough terrain.
-If you plan to tackle the whole route, make sure that you have about three months to spend on the road.
+Remember that this route requires mountain bike tires and suspension forks since much of the course is void of pavement and has rough terrain.
+If you plan to tackle the whole way, ensure you have about three months to spend on the road.

 Carretera Austral, Chile

-Patagonia is an ultimate travel destination for nature and outdoor enthusiasts, so why not incorporate a long bike ride into your Patagonian adventure?
+Patagonia is the ultimate travel destination for nature and outdoor enthusiasts, so why not incorporate a long bike ride into your Patagonian adventure?
 The Carretera Austral route spans about 621 miles and isn’t for the faint of heart.
-The road is mostly unpaved, so make sure your tires are up for the challenge.
+The road is mostly unpaved, so ensure your tires are up for the challenge.
 Only attempt this route in the summer due to weather and road closures.
 But during this warmer time of year, your hard work will be rewarded with views of the mountainous terrain, glaciers, and lakes.